Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 04

-and what the numbers reveal.
+and what the numbers reveal

 82%

-Amazon sellers using FBA as of 2025
+Amazon sellers using FBA as their primary fulfillment method in 2025

 AMZScout / Amazon 2025